okta/okta-signin-widget/test/e2e/README.md

 Each of this origins must be added as 'Trusted Origins'.

-The test org should have at least one 'basic' user availabe for testing.
+The test org should have at least one 'basic' user available for testing.

 ## Start the servers